b-lukaszuk/haskell_luzne_zadanka/book3/README.md

-# Info
+# Description

-Robienie zadanek (niektorych) z Haskella w wolnej chwili/chwilach.

-## Info dodatkowe

-Zadanka z ksiazki:
+Selected bits/tasks from [Real World Haskell](http://book.realworldhaskell.org/read/),

-[Real World Haskell](http://book.realworldhaskell.org/read/) by Bryan O'Sullivan, Don Stewart, and John Goerzen
+by Bryan O'Sullivan, Don Stewart, and John Goerzen.

-## Taken for personal (educational) use only
+Taken for personal (educational) use only.

+The book is available freely under [CC BY-NC 3.0](https://creativecommons.org/licenses/by-nc/3.0/).

+The bits will be solved 'at a whim' and may be modified.

+# Additional info

+**The content of this folder may be incorrect, erroneous and/or harmful.
+Use it at Your own risk.**